thirukkural2022/obedparla.com/content/posts/2016-05-10-between-the-sword-and-the-wall.md

 ---
-title: "I found myself between the sword and the wall.
-Should I be brave or wise?"
-author: "Obed Marquez Parlapiano"
+title : "I found myself between the sword and the wall.
+Should I be brave or wise?" author : "Obed Marquez Parlapiano" date : "2016-05-10" categories :
-date: "2016-05-10"
-categories: "thoughts,philosophy"
-tags:
+ - thoughts
+ - philosophy
+tags : ""
-cover: "../images/Sword1.jpg"
+cover : "../images/Sword1.jpg"
 ---

 There’s this interesting phrase that goes “I found myself between the sword and the wall” that I heard many times in my childhood in cartoons and comics.